It Can Be Done Amigo: Plot summary

-Coburn is pursued by the gunfighter and pimp Sonny, who wants to kill him for seducing Sonny’s sister Mary, but not until they have married so she is made an honest woman.
+Coburn is pursued by the gunfighter and pimp Sonny, who wants to kill him for seducing Sonny's sister Mary, but not until they have married so she is made an honest woman.
 When they confront, Sonny usually gets knocked out.
-Coburn meets the boy Chip, whose uncle has just died, and follows him to his hometown.
-They settle in Chip’s house.
-Franciscus, the town priest, sheriff and judge – who is rumoured to be responsible for people being run out of the area – offers to buy the place and so does eventually a stranger who buys pieces of clay and tastes them.
+Coburn meets the boy Chip, whose uncle has just died, and gave Coburn a deed and the mission to take Chip to Westland.
+They settle in Chip's house.
+Franciscus, the town priest, sheriff and judge – who is rumored to be responsible for people being run out of the area – offers to buy the place and so does eventually a stranger who buys pieces of clay and tastes them.
 Chip does refuse the mounting offers, to Coburn's consternation.
-Franciscus allies with Sonny, and they capture Coburn and marry him.
-However, when Sonny is about to shoot Coburn Mary says that she is pregnant, so Sonny decides to postpone the killing until the child is 21.
+Coburn and Chip realize that there is some sort of treasure that everyone is after, they assume it's gold.
+Franciscus allies with Sonny, and they capture Coburn and forcefully marry him to Mary.
+However, when Sonny is about to shoot Coburn, Mary says that she is pregnant, so Sonny decides to postpone the killing until the child is 21.
 Franciscus protests and is knocked out.
-He sends his secret partner, the horse thief Big Jim (who earlier received a good thrashing when he tried to rob a bank where Coburn was to make a deposit) to shoot Coburn.
+He sends his secret partner, the horse thief Big Jim (who earlier received a good thrashing when he tried to rob a bank where Coburn was to make a deposit and had his turkey taken from him in jail by Coburn, earlier in movie) to shoot Coburn.
 But Sonny, who is promised one third of the house by Chip, shoots off his pants.
 Franciscus and Big Jim return in force when the wedding party has started, and there is a big brawl.
 The fireworks explode and oil gushes from the well.
+They realize that the treasure is not gold but oil!
 The bandits are flattened, but Franciscus leaves together with Sonny and the whores.
-Mary reveals to Coburn that she lied about the pregnancy, and he sets about to redress this so enthusiastically that the whole house falls down, while Chip smiles.
+Mary reveals to Coburn that she lied about the pregnancy, and he sets about to redress this so enthusiastically that the whole house falls down, while Chip smiles, saying It can be done Amigo.